 Other Injuries Associated With L5 Vertebrae Fractures

 Fractures of the L5 vertebrae are often associated with pelvic fracture and damage to internal organs.
-A displaced or unstable vertebrae fracture may cause damage to thespinal cord and partial or total paralysis below the level of injury.
+A displaced or unstable vertebrae fracture may cause spinal cord injury and partial or total paralysis below the level of injury.

 Disc Herniation and Spondylolisthesis